 Created in 2019, the National Advanced Computing Network has been promoting the use of national advanced computing resources by scientific or innovation projects.
-Learn all about this structure managed by the FCCN Unit.
+Find out all about this structure managed by the Unit FCCN.

-What do an atmospheric modeling study over the Serra do Perdigão and the structural analysis of polymers in two dimensions have in common?
-Both research projects made use of the resources of the National Network for Advanced Computing (RNCA) - the structure managed by the FCCN Unit that aims to promote the use of supercomputing solutions in Portugal.
+What do an atmospheric modeling study of the Serra do Perdigão and the structural analysis of polymers in two dimensions have in common?
+Both research projects made use of the resources of the National Network for Advanced Computing (RNCA) - the structure managed by the Unit FCCN which aims to promote the use of supercomputing solutions in Portugal.

 To this end, this national structure is in direct contact with the various communities linked to research and innovation, bringing together infrastructures, human resources and partnerships in the area of advanced computing.
 The network is made up of a set of operational centers and competence centers, including four supercomputers spread throughout the country (which you can find out more about here).

-Through these resources, it is also possible to promote national digital competencies in the area of advanced computing and ensure articulation with international structures in this area.
-In an interview, the Area Director of the FCCN Unit, João Pagaime, highlights the importance of access to this type of resources: "The supercomputing tools are essential to support the production of science at an international level.
+Through these resources, it is also possible to promote national digital competencies in the area of advanced computing and ensure coordination with international structures in this area.
+In an interview, the Unit's Area Director FCCN, João Pagaime, highlights the importance of access to this type of resource: "Supercomputing tools are essential to support the production of science at an international level".

 For the future, he adds, "a significant increase in the need to use advanced computing" is predicted, namely for the processing of high volumes of data, and it is expected that "more and more, the industry sector will seek these resources".
 "It is very important to develop these means, removing barriers to the economic development of the country," he concludes.